 3.5.
 Algorithm for calculating the surface temperature and evaporation ratio

 The algorithm for calculating the droplet surface temperature and the evaporation ratio φ is shown in the flowchart of Fig. 4.
 The base temperature of the substrate Ts is measured by the thermocouple and the heat transfer rate from the substrate qs is obtained by calculating the droplet volume decreasing rate based on Eq.
 (5).
-An initial estimate of the evaporation ratio φ=0.5 is used to iteratively solve the heat transfer equation at the droplet base.
-The heat transfer equation Eq.
-(11) can be solved according to the boundary conditions.
-Thus, the temperature distribution at the droplet base is calculated by Eq.
+An initial estimate of the evaporation ratio φ=0.5 is used in the boundary condition to solve the heat transfer equation Eq.
+(11) at the droplet base.
+Then the temperature distribution at the droplet base is calculated by Eq.
 (16) and consequently the average temperature of the droplet base Tb is obtained.
-Based on the one-dimensional conduction heat transfer model inside the water droplet, the nonuniform surface temperature distribution of the droplet cap can be solved.
-With the droplet surface temperature distribution known, the modified diffusion-driven heat transfer model with the nonuniform surface temperature is adopted to calculate the evaporation flux from the droplet cap.
+The nonuniform surface temperature distribution of the droplet cap is calculated based on the one-dimensional heat conduction model inside the droplet and the evaporation rate qc from the droplet cap is then obtained.
+The evaporation heat transfer from the droplet cap should be the same as the heat transfer through the droplet body from the droplet base and the value of φ' is then obtained by Eq.
+(25) as the new evaporation ratio in the next step iteration calculating.
+After the iteration loop achieves convergence, both the stable evaporation ratio φ and temperature distribution on the droplet cap surface are obtained.
+With the droplet cap surface temperature distribution obtained, the average temperature of the upper hemispherical surface of the droplet cap surface Tmodel is calculated and compared with the experimental results for the validation of our thermal circuit model.

 It is not practical to directly calculate the evaporation rate from the droplet base because of the complex micro-pillared structures in this study.
-Thus, the evaporation rate from the droplet base is taken as the difference of the total evaporation rate and the evaporation rate from the droplet cap calculated by Eq.
-(26).
-The accuracy of the evaporation rate from the droplet base depends on the accuracy of the calculated evaporation rate from the droplet cap surface.
-With the surface temperature distribution taken in to consideration, Gleason and Putnam[51] reported that the evaporation rate errors were 1.84% and 2.83% for droplet evaporation on a substrate at 50 °C and 65 °C, respectively.
-Therefore, it is reasonable to predict the droplet cap evaporation rate based on the diffusion-driven model and the surface temperature distribution.
-Thus, the evaporation rate from the droplet cap surface qc can be estimated and consequently the evaporation ratio φ is obtained.
-After the iteration loop achieves convergence, both the stable evaporation ratio and temperature distribution on the droplet cap surface are obtained.
-With the temperature distribution on the droplet cap obtained, the average temperature of the upper hemispherical surface of the droplet cap surface Tmodel is calculated and compared with the experimental results for the validation of our thermal circuit model.
+Thus, the evaporation rate from the droplet base is taken as the difference of the total evaporation rate and the evaporation rate from the droplet cap.
+The predicting of droplet cap surface evaporation rate is based on the diffusion-driven model with the consideration of droplet surface temperature distribution (Eqs.
+23 and 24).
+The validation of the evaporation rate prediction can be confirmed by Gleason and Putnam’s report[51].
+They predicted the droplet evaporation rate with diffusion-driven model with the consideration of droplet surface temperature distribution and the evaporation rate errors of this method were 1.84% and 2.83% for droplet evaporation on a substrate at 50 °C and 65 °C, respectively.